Non Official. Those visitors wishing to reach the official website should visit Aeropuertos Argentina

 People with ASD (Autism Spectrum Disorder)

-Since 2022, Aeroparque has implemented a protocol that prioritizes the attention of passengers within the autism spectrum.
-This includes coordination with airlines and airport operators to streamline processes such as check-in, security checks, and boarding, ensuring priority assistance for the passenger.
+Since 2022, Aeroparque has implemented a protocol that prioritizes the care of passengers on the autism spectrum.
+This includes coordination with airlines and airport operators to streamline processes such as check-in, security checks, and boarding.
+In this way, the passenger and their family group will have priority passage at the different stages of the journey to the aircraft.

 Unaccompanied minors